 Resin ribbons are suited to heavy duty applications, with greater resistance to chemicals and scratches.

 Longevity: Thermal transfer is an ideal technology for long term and permanent labels, and there are a number of different adhesives and coating options to suit the specific application.

 Contrast: Thermal transfer has a much crisper and high contrast result than a direct transfer option, and depending on the specifications can be much less likely to smudge, rub or tear.

 Are the ongoing consumables different?

 Because they use different printing processes, direct thermal and thermal transfer labels require different consumables.
 Direct thermal printing will require specific thermal reactive labels, while thermal transfer printing will require labels and your choice of thermal printing ribbon to suit the application.
-There are many different size and format options to suit your printer, such as direct thermal roll labels or fanfolded options, as well as the option of removable or permanent adhesives to suit the application.
+There are many different size and format options to suit your printer or industrial label printer machine, such as direct thermal roll labels or fanfolded options, as well as the option of removable or permanent adhesives to suit the application.

 So which label option is right for your needs: direct thermal or thermal transfer?

 You’ll want a solution that is cost-effective and reliable but most importantly, suits your intended application.
 The very last thing you need is un-scannable barcodes, which can lead to much larger and more expensive problems down the track.

 Our Sydney-based team is here to help you find the ideal label printing equipment and consumables, including Toshiba and Zebra thermal label systems.
 We can also turn around urgent orders for custom labels in a flash.
 Read more over at our Helpdesk, or call us now on 1800 88 88 11.